wenchonghekk/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Wenchong He is a Ph.D. candidate of Computer Science at the University of Florida.
+Wenchong He is a Ph.D. candidate in Computer Science at the University of Florida.
 His broad research area are  around  data science and machine learning.
 Specifically, His research focus on  spatiotemporal data mining,  knowledge-informed machine learning, trustworthy AI (uncertainty and interpretability), and interdisciplinary scientific applications (geoscience and oceanography).
 {style="text-align: justify;"}